EverlastingUchiha/Discord-Spammer/README.md

 1. Install a userscript manager like **Tampermonkey**, **Greasemonkey**, or **Violentmonkey**.
 2. Create a new script and paste the full source code.
-3. Save – it will run automatically on `minefun.io` and its subdomains.
+3. Save – it will run automatically on `discord.com`.

 ---

 ## Usage

-1. Type any message in chat or DM.
+1. Type any message in a Discord channel or DM.
 2. Select the text with your mouse.
 3. Press `Ctrl+C` to copy, then `Ctrl+V` to paste.
 4. The selected text will be spammed automatically.